albertp007/FSound/README.md

   triangle 10000.0 440.0 |> playWave 44100.0 2.0;;
   ```

-* Play a triangular wave in the left channel and white noise in the right channel. ('playWave' above is a convenience function which calls the more general 'play' function which plays an arbitrary of channels, to first generate a signal and then play it in a single channel)
+* Play a triangular wave in the left channel and white noise in the right channel. ('playWave' above is a convenience function which calls the more general 'play' function which plays an arbitrary of channels, to first generate a signal and then play it in a single channel) - [Listen] (https://cdn.rawgit.com/albertp007/FSound/master/samples/stereo.mp3)

   ```
   open FSound.Signal;;